ynsgnr/scale-communication/README.md

 ## Versions / Changelog

+- v0.2.0: Wait for weight to stabilize with a timeout and add command line arguments
 - v0.1.1: Use asyncio.sleep() instead of dev. info requests to keep notifications incoming
 - v0.1.0: The client is able to get the weight from the scale.